lebedevhhh/Jnippets/Contributing.rst

 System.out.println("hello world");
 \`\`\`

 Note : Java Code should be concise, short and shouldn't contain any comments.
+Also, make sure your programm works well.

 Presentation of the file
 ------------------------